ridders/c4all-json-converter/README.md

 To Do
 ========
 1. Include the option to convert json files which contain "hashes only"
-2. Read in graded / categorised .C4P5 SQL files to generate a new .XML file for the purposes of importation into NetClean / Griffeye DI
+2. Read in partially graded / categorised .C4P5 SQL files to generate a new .XML file for the purposes of importation into NetClean / Griffeye DI.
+Must include "Not Dones".
+3. Add functionality to produce EnCase bookmarks file from NetClean CSV and possibly C4ALL XML.
+(Implementation is pending until Griffeye confirm a query)